How Much May a Person Drink?

 The individual has a flushed face, dilated pupils and is euphoric with a loss of inhibitions.

-The individual will, in addition to the above, display delayed pupillary reaction, in coordination of fine movements, Rhombergism, thick speech and a tendency to stumble when turning.
+The individual will, in addition to the above, display delayed pupillary reaction, in the coordination of fine movements, Rhombergism, thick speech and a tendency to stumble when turning.

 Strongly under the influence